-We currently have around 175 international staff working for MAG across programmes in Africa, the Middle East and South East Asia.
+We currently have around 175 international staff working for MAG across programmes in Europe, Africa, South America, the Middle East and South East Asia.

 Many of our international staff have worked for us for some time or have returned to us on several occasions.
 Our international staff enjoy the “feel good factor” of working and genuinely making a difference to people’s lives on a daily basis.